-Obstacles to meeting underserved needs are shifting as additional funding available during the pandemic begins to dwindle.
-Soon, organizations will again grapple with identifying sufficient funding to meet community needs.
+Obstacles to meeting underserved needs have shifted and increased as additional funding available during the pandemic has dwindled.
+Organizations once again grapple with identifying sufficient funding to meet community needs.
 Additionally, local government and nonprofits are challenged by a lack of staff to manage funds, create and execute programs and get the resources to those within the community who need it most.
-Existing staff continue to be driven to help their community; they recognize the importance of collaboration to leverage funds, avoid duplication of benefits and connect residents with available resources.